argoproj-labs/assistant-for-argocd/README.md

 4. If the provider is using self-signed TLS you will need to inject the certs into the Argo CD server for trust.

+# Thanks

+Thanks to the folks who work on the [react-chatbotify](https://react-chatbotify.com) component, it provides a lot of the capabilities used here and is an excellent open source component.
+If you need to provide a chatbot in a React interface its well worth checking out.